Ctree35/Project-COMP424-2022-Winter/ReadMe.md

 ## Playing a game

-To start playing a game, we need to implement _agents_.
+To start playing a game, we need to implement [_agents_](agents/agent.py).
 For example, to play the game using two random agents (agents which take a random action), run the following:

 ```bash
 python simulator.py --player_1 random_agent --player_2 random_agent
 ```

-This will spawn a random game board of size NxN, and run the two agents.
+This will spawn a random game board of size NxN, and run the two agents of class [RandomAgent](agents/random_agent.py).
 You will be able to see their moves in the console.

 ## Visualizing a game